TommyPersson/MythSvtPlay/README.md

   downloaded.
 This will result in mplayer quitting early, before the stream has been played through completely.

+* The favorite marking issue mentioned above.

 Todo
 ----

 * Redo the main menu ui
 * Allow searching
-* Allow marking shows as favorites